MeteorLite/2004scape-client/README.md

 `iosApp` - ios Swift code
 `rs2` - Decompiled client source code.
 Some class names are original.

+## Working

+use latest IntelliJ for desktop
+use latest Android Studio for Android use whatever the hell it is people use for IOS, for IOS

 ## Sources

 Thanks to these individuals' projects for shedding light on some things - this would've taken a lot longer to complete without their efforts.